SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

     Detects a suspicious execution of an HTA file by the explorer.exe process.
 This unusual activity was observed when running IcedID malspam.

     - **Effort:** intermediate

+??? abstract "HarfangLab Critical Level Rule Detection"

+    HarfangLab EDR has raised an alert based on a critical level rule (not using hlai engine)

+    - **Effort:** master

+??? abstract "HarfangLab High Level Rule Detection"

+    HarfangLab EDR has raised an alert based on a high level rule (not using hlai engine)

+    - **Effort:** master

+??? abstract "HarfangLab Hlai Engine Detection"

+    HarfangLab EDR has raised an alert based on its hlai engine

+    - **Effort:** advanced

+??? abstract "HarfangLab Low Level Rule Detection"

+    HarfangLab EDR has raised an alert based on a low level rule (not using hlai engine)

+    - **Effort:** master

+??? abstract "HarfangLab Medium Level Rule Detection"

+    HarfangLab EDR has raised an alert based on a medium level rule (not using hlai engine)

+    - **Effort:** master

 ??? abstract "HarfangLab Process Execution Blocked"